taurus-org/taurus/doc/source/devel/howto_controllers/howto_motorcontroller.rst

 What to do when...
 ~~~~~~~~~~~~~~~~~~

-This chapter describes common difficult situations you may face when writting
+This chapter describes common difficult situations you may face when writing
 a motor controller in sardana, and possible solutions to solve them.

 *my controller doesn't support steps per unit*